SalmanMohammadi/transfomer_playground/README.md

 To get started:

-`pip install -e .`
+`pip install -e .` in the root directory will install the project and its dependencies.

-in the root directory will install the project and its dependencies.
+`python3 entrypoints/train.py yaml/transformer.yaml` runs training with the config specified in `yaml/transformer.yaml`.